vitoleandro/challenge_exzeo/readme.md

 **TASKS**
 * Name the radio station, number and slogan/tagline
-+ Create a basic design mockup of the website in photoshop or illustrator
++ Create a basic design mockup of the website in photoshop, illustrator, balsamiq or axure
++ Layout the design in HTML and CSS

 -------
 ### "WKRP"